Nonie689/firevigeo-torloader/README.md

 # firevigeo-torloader
-An extra tool to add multiple tor instances with sysemdwide transparent loadbal>
+An extra tool to add multiple tor instances with systemwide transparent loadbalancer!

 To install run:

+  make all
-  make
+  make install
-  chown root:root firevigeo
-  chmod u+s firevigeo
-  chmod u+x firevigeo